 June sees the onset of real summer weather in China.
-It is also one of the wettest months of the year for all of China.
-The temps start to tick upward and the humidity will bring out the forehead sweat.
-It is still cooler and less humid than July or August, but you'll still need your handkerchief to dab at the brow.
+It is also one of the wettest months of the year for the country as a whole.
+The temps start to tick upward, and the humidity will bring out your forehead sweat.
+This month is cooler and less humid than July or August, but you'll still need a handkerchief to dab at your brow and an umbrella.

 Packing Suggestions for June in China

-As stated, June is one of the wettest months in China so you will need to be prepared on that front as well.
-Here are some suggestions for packing for travel in June:
+As June is one of the wettest months in China, you will need to be prepared on that front as well.
+Here are some packing suggestions:

 - Comfortable and easy-to-dry shoes

-- Rain gear - but if you don't bring it, you'll be able to buy it easily
+- Rain gear: If you don't bring it, you'll be able to buy it easily.

-- Many schools are still in session in early June so you can still miss the summer holiday travel season when peak crowds hit many major destinations.
-While there is one short national holiday in June, the Dragon Boat Festival, it isn't a holiday that domestic travelers take a long break during so you won't have to manage around big crowds then.
+June is a beautiful time to visit areas that are famous for flowers and nature, such as Hangzhou, Yunnan Province, the Yellow Mountains, and Guilin.
+Many schools are still in session in early June, so you can still avoid the summer holiday travel season when peak crowds hit many major destinations.
+Although there is one short national holiday in June, the Dragon Boat Festival, it isn't a holiday that domestic travelers take a long break during, so you won't have to manage around big crowds then.

 What's Not So Great

 If you are very sensitive to heat and humidity, then June (as well as July and August) is not the time to travel to China.
 The weather can be debilitating if you don't fare well in hot and wet climates, though indoors are generally air-conditioned.